 Same-sex relationships are widely accepted in Sweden.
-Gothenburg is progressive in LGBTQ-rights and it's illegal according to Swedish law to discriminate against anyone because of sexual orientation or gender identity.
+Gothenburg is progressive in LGBT+ rights and it's illegal according to Swedish law to discriminate against anyone because of sexual orientation or gender identity.

 In the run-up to the annual West Pride festival rainbow flags fly from flagpoles all around Gothenburg.